shervinsahba/dotfiles/README.md

 makepkg -sri
 ```

 ## Python / Conda / Mamba
-First, install [mambaforge](https://mamba.readthedocs.io/en/latest/installation.html).
+Install [mambaforge](https://mamba.readthedocs.io/en/latest/installation.html).
 You can also use [miniconda](https://docs.conda.io/en/latest/miniconda.html#installing), but mamba is a much nicer package manager and comes coupled with conda.
+Here is some basic setup, as well as a reminder to get running with jupyter notebooks and a machine learning environment:

 Deactivate auto-base.
 ```